 Common Data Model in action

-Microsoft and its partners use Common Data Model for their own apps and offerings, and are building additional services and offerings based on Common Data Model schemas.
+Thousands of independent software vendors (ISVs) and their partners use Common Data Model for their own solutions, and are building services and offerings based on Common Data Model schemas.

-Organizations from industries such as healthcare are working closely with Microsoft to extend the Common Data Model to their specific business concepts—for example, Patient and Care Plan—through industry solution accelerators.
+Organizations from industries such as healthcare are working closely with Microsoft to extend Common Data Model to their specific business concepts—for example, Budget and Currency—through industry accelerators.
 This extends the benefit of the Common Data Model standard entities to these verticals so that industry solutions can interoperate more easily.

 Common Data Model and Microsoft Azure Data Lake Storage Gen2: Describes how putting data in Common Data Model form and storing it in Azure Data Lake Storage Gen2 helps services in the Azure ecosystem to exchange data.